 –InterContinental Thalasso Resort and Spa: This resort opened in 2006 and is built around the premise of the water.
 It is located just next to Le Meridien.
 While this resort may be ecologically friendly, it most certainly is not budget friendly.
 However, this property is an excellent value for those wanting a higher tier luxury resort without the Four Seasons and St. Regis price tag.
 The resort only has OWBs and prices range from a good value for the emerald OWB to quite pricey for the Brando Overwater Suites.
 The Thalasso also just completed renovations on several overwater villas converting them to pool and premium pool villas.
 As this property only has OWBs, it tends to not attract as many families as the St. Regis or Four Seasons.
 So, it’s an excellent choice for couples who want chic, modern, high end accommodations.
 However, with the recent renovations creating two bedroom villas, the dynamic of the resort may change.
 The spa is also worth mentioning, as it is very high-tech and offers many hydrotherapy treatments.
 As I mentioned above, you are able to take a complimentary shuttle over to Le Moana to dine at the hotel or to have access to the main island, which makes you feel a bit more connected to activities.

-–Pearl Beach: The Pearl Beach is hands down the resort you want to choose if you are looking for the most authentic Polynesian experience.
+–Le Bora Bora: Formally the Bora Bora Pearl Beach, this resort is newly renovated and an amazing value.
 The Premium OWBs also happen to have an amazing view of the main island.
 The OWBs are nice, yet not extremely luxurious, but are still well-appointed.
-The Pearl is a smaller resort than most and is somewhat removed from the rest of the resorts and Vaitape, but it has a view similar to Le Meridien.
-The Pearl does lack decent snorkeling opportunities, though.
-The Mandara Spa is perhaps a hidden gem there, as it only offers Polynesian treatments in a very sensual setting.
+Le Bora Bora is a smaller resort than most and is somewhat removed from the rest of the resorts and Vaitape, but it has a view similar to Le Meridien.
+Le Bora Bora does lack decent snorkeling opportunities, though.
+The spa is perhaps a hidden gem there, as it only offers Polynesian treatments in a very sensual setting.

 –Le MaiTai Polynesia: The best 3 star resort on the island, Le MaiTai is a wonderful choice for those seeking to do Bora Bora on a tighter budget.
 It is on the main island and the bungalows aren’t as well-appointed, but they are clean and well taken care of and the staff is friendly according to those who have been.
 The beach bungalows and the overwater bungalows are the absolute best value on the property and perhaps in Bora Bora.
 Le MaiTai occasionally offers breakfast, lunch, and dinner, as well as select beverages, in its packages, so that is a big draw to those who are not only a tight budget, but those who just do not want to fuss with anything while they are on vacation.